Litoria larisonans

 Description

 A medium-sized species of frog reaching up to 4 cm in body length.
 Body shape varies from gracile to robust.
 It has a red-brown, brown, cream, or pale grey back, with or without darker patches or mottling.
 There is a distinct, dark brown stripe from the tip of the snout to the groin, sometimes ending at the arm, or becoming patches at the side.
 The belly is cream and uniform in colour, and the male has a grey throat.
 The pupil is horizontal and the iris is gold to copper-brown.
 The groin is sometimes pale yellow to dull red, occasionally with spots similar to the colour of the dorsal surface.
 Fingers are slightly webbed and toes are half webbed, both with large discs.
 Until 2025, this species was considered to be the western lineage of Australia’s most widely-distributed frog, Litoria rubella.
-However, a study led by the University of Western Australia and co-authored by researchers from the Australian Museum used a combination of morphological, genetic, and acoustic analysts to reveal that this lineage is a distinct species.
+However, a study led by the University of Western Australia and co-authored by researchers from the Australian Museum used a combination of morphological, genetic, and acoustic analyses to reveal that this lineage is a distinct species.
 FrogID recordings helped reveal this species as new to science.

 Breeding Biology